JuanCE7/JuanCE7/README.md

-# 💫 About Me:
+# Hi👋, I'm Juan:
-Hi 👋!
-My name is Juan Castillo and I'm a 23-year-old Ecuadorian developer with an overflowing passion for programming and technological innovation. 🚀
+I'm a 23-year-old Ecuadorian developer with an passion for programming and technological innovation. 🚀

 ## 🌐 Socials: